Brocato's Sandwich Shop

 Brocato's Sandwich Shop is a historic eatery in Tampa, Florida.
 It opened in 1948 and is best known for its Cuban sandwich.
 Brocato's is "widely regarded as one of Tampa's landmark eateries."

+In 2024, the restaurant filed for Chapter 11 bankruptcy, blaming the COVID-19 pandemic as part of the decision.
+The restaurant has been behind on rent payments for previously said reason.